Biden administration unveils new limits on immigration arrests and deportations

 The new rules define a public safety risk as someone who has engaged in "serious criminal conduct" and direct agents to look at "the totality of the facts and circumstances."

-U.S. immigration officials are instructed to consider the gravity of the offense, the degree of harm inflicted on victims, the sophistication of the crime and the use of firearms or weapons, as well as mitigating factors, like the potential advanced or tender age of the immigrant, the time he or she has lived in the U.S., military service and eligibility for humanitarian relief.
+U.S. immigration officials are instructed to consider the gravity of the offense, the degree of harm inflicted on victims, the sophistication of the crime, previous convictions, the use of firearms or weapons, as well as mitigating factors, like the potential advanced or tender age of the immigrant, the time he or she has lived in the U.S., military service and eligibility for humanitarian relief.

 "To treat people and questions of public safety threat categorically like that actually is not effective [and] could lead to ineffective and unjust results," Mayorkas told reporters Thursday.